 Below is a quick sketch of the initial ambush

 Things started well for the PC’s, as the mutants left flank advanced cautiously through the mud, the dog headed Beastman on the right flank (with his increased speed provided by his long dog legs) ran forward and took a swing at the Cleric – unfortunately for me, the Beastman missed….. badly, the Cleric however performed a near perfect defence (and rolled very well for damage) and with a swift kick to the happy sack (and a failed TOP Save), “Dog Face” went down.

-Back over on the right, the PC’s had advanced, with the Bodyguard hacking down one of the “Furries” (another failed TOP save put him out of action) – this was just starting to look like nothing but a warm up session (which, after all was what it was meant to be), when things started to go wrong …..
+Back over on the left, the PC’s had advanced, with the Bodyguard hacking down one of the “Furries” (another failed TOP save put him out of action) – this was just starting to look like nothing but a warm up session (which, after all was what it was meant to be), when things started to go wrong …..

 The Muleskinner on the Right was TOPPED by the remaining “Furry” and the Cleric was getting badly mauled by “Eye Stalks”.
 On the left, the Bodyguard was Topped by “Bull Head” and whilst the Marine was able to temporarily take down “Fingers”, he too quickly fell (albeit only briefly – he just failed his TOP roll) to the Beastman’s mighty axe.

 With nowhere else to run and the forces of Chaos closing in, even Bernold had to step into the fray, jumping forwards to help the Cleric (who was now being double teamed by “Eye Stalks” and one of the “Furries”), all the while grumbling about the need for a pay-rise.